 - Great Moments With Abe Lincoln – another classic show that is hardly ever crowded

-- Disney Gallery – next to the Abe Lincoln show, this is a great spot to browse original Disney art
+- Disney Gallery – next to the Abe Lincoln show, this is a great spot to browse original Disney art and escape the crowds

 - Sailing Ship Columbia – take a leisurely ride in a 18th century ship around Tom Sawyer’s Island